DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 Then TestCafe starts watching for changes in the test files and all files referenced in them (like page objects or helper modules).
 Once you make changes in any of those files and save them, TestCafe immediately reruns the tests.

-When the tests are done, browsers stay on the last opened page so you can work with it and explore it with the browser's developer tools.
+When the tests are done, the browsers stay on the last opened page so you can work with it and explore it with the browser's developer tools.

 You can use live mode with any browsers: local, remote, mobile or headless.